 Under the Data Protection Legislation, you have the following rights, which We will always work to uphold:

-The right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.
-Please contact us using the details in Part 15 to find out more.
+• The right to have your personal data rectified if any of your personal data held by us is inaccurate or incomplete.

-The right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that We hold.
-Please contact us using the details in Part 15 to find out more.
+• The right to be forgotten, i.e. the right to ask us to delete or otherwise dispose of any of your personal data that e hold.

-For more information about Our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Part 15.
+• For more information about our use of your personal data or exercising your rights as outlined above, please contact us.

 It is important that your personal data is kept accurate and up-to-date.
-If any of the personal data We hold about you changes, please keep us informed as long as We have that data.
+If any of the personal data we hold about you changes, please keep us informed.

-We would Welcome the opportunity to resolve your concerns ourselves however, so please contact us first, using the details in Part 15.
+We would welcome the opportunity to resolve your concerns ourselves however, so please contact us first.

 6. What Data Do You Collect and How?